akilkarthikeyan/maxit/README.md

 DP array stores the difference between the scores of both players "Y - X".
 Next move chosen to maximize "Y - X" in case of Y's turn or maximize "X - Y" in case of X's turn.
-Computer assumes the role of Player Y and plays to win by making the most optimal next move as per the DP array.
+Computer assumes the role of Player Y and makes the next move per the DP array.